Cadey Phipps, LMFTFounder & Clinical Director

 I am a Licensed Marital and Family Therapist (TN license number 1348) and AAMFT-Approved Supervisor.
 I received my Bachelors of Science in Psychology and Gender Studies from Centre College and my Masters degree in Marriage and Family Therapy from Lipscomb University.
-I have completed level one Internal Family Systems (IFS) training and many supplemental hours of additional IFS training, including Somatic IFS experience.
+I have completed levels one and two Internal Family Systems (IFS) training and many supplemental hours of additional IFS training, including trauma-focused and Somatic IFS experience.
 My level 2 training focused on taking a compassionate approach with addictive processes (i.e. navigating extreme relationships with food, drugs, alcohol, money, sex, etc).
 IFS, or “parts work” is an amazing tool for learning how to lead from Self energy, get to know our systems on a new level, heal wounds or traumas, and shift out of extreme patterns.
-I have also completed a 200 RYT trauma-informed yoga teacher training, which has expanded my knowledge of how to get out of our heads and into our bodies to fully release trauma.
+I have also completed a 200 RYT trauma-informed yoga teacher training, which has expanded my knowledge of how to get out of our heads and into our bodies to fully release the effects of trauma.
 I am certified in PREPARE/ENRICH, a parenting, premarital, and marital counseling and assessment program.
 I have completed Level 1 training in both Gottman Couples Therapy and Imago Relationship Therapy, which have provided me with countless research-backed tools for working with couples.
 I have completed Phase One of Brainspotting training, which is an amazing tool that can help us process trauma and go beyond the neocortex into the part of the brain that emotion and the unconscious live.
 I have completed an Intensive Acceptance and Commitment Therapy (ACT) Training, which teaches us the tools we need to identify our values, practice mindfulness and acceptance, identify who we are at our core, practice following through with commitments we make to ourselves, and separate from our thoughts so that they can no longer take power over us.
 I have also completed training through the Conflict Resolution Center at Lipscomb University and am a Rule 31 eligible Civil and Family Mediator.
 I am constantly training, learning and working to be the very best helper that I can be.